The quantum solitons atomtronic interference device

 In \fref{fig:TOF}(a), we systematically study how the projection and the amplitude of each eigenstate after the quench depends on interaction and barrier strength.
-Note that, although the projection between the initial state and the ground plus first excited states of the post-quenched system is always large, only for a specific parameter regime a two-level system dynamics arises, with equal projection into each states (solid lines in \fref{fig:TOF}(a)).
-More specifically, given the energy landscape (see Fig.\ref{fig:TOF}(b)), we investigated qubit states of the form $\frac{1}{2}\left( \ket{GS} + e^{i\theta}\ket{E1} \right)$, with $\theta$ being an initial relative phase, with no other excited states involved in the dynamics.
+Note that, although the projection between the initial state and the ground state plus first excited states of the post-quenched system is always large, only for a specific parameter regime ideal two-level system (TLS) dynamics arises, with equal projection into each states (solid lines in \fref{fig:TOF}(a) with values $(0.5,0.5)$ indicating a balanced population of the two states after quenching).
+Our TLS is of the form $\frac{1}{2}\left( \ket{GS} + e^{i\theta}\ket{E1} \right)$, $\theta$ being an initial relative phase, describing coupled solitonic currents.
 The quench induces Rabi oscillations in the current with frequency pattern reflecting the actual many-body spectrum of the system.
-While oscillations with multiple frequencies occur for generic values of the parameters, \fref{fig:TOF} (green/blue-triangles), we observe that suitable combinations of $U$, $\lambda$ and $\Omega$ lead to Rabi oscillations with a single frequency corresponding to transitions between just two energy levels: The qubit dynamics.
-We note that, because of the specific features of the attractive boson interaction, the protocol allows us creating qubits at fractional values of $\Omega_0$ $\Omega=\Omega_0/2N$ - \fref{fig:TOF} (red circles); this feature should be contrasted with the standard AQUID (repulsive bosons) in which the degeneracy points occur at odd-integer multiples of $\Omega_0/2$.
+While oscillations with multiple frequencies occur for generic values of the parameters, \fref{fig:TOF} (green/blue-triangles), we observe that suitable combinations of $U$, $\lambda$ and $\Omega$ lead to Rabi oscillations with a single frequency corresponding to transitions between just two energy levels: The TLS dynamics.
+We note that, because of the specific features of the attractive boson interaction, the protocol allows us creating TLS at fractional values of $\Omega_0$ $\Omega=\Omega_0/2N$ - \fref{fig:TOF} (red circles); this feature should be contrasted with the standard AQUID (repulsive bosons) in which the degeneracy points occur at odd-integer multiples of $\Omega_0/2$.
 Therefore, following the same protocol in the regime where the S-AQUID presents $N$-times periodicity of the current, our protocol can entangle current states with distant angular momenta.
-That is, by quenching from the ground state at $\Omega_i=0$ to, for instance, a rotation of $\Omega_f=2\times\Omega_0/2N$ we can create qubits of the form $\frac{1}{2}\left( \ket{E1} + e^{i\theta}\ket{E2} \right)$ - see \fref{fig:TOF}(e-f).
+That is, by quenching from the ground state at $\Omega_i=0$ to, for instance, a rotation of $\Omega_f=2\times\Omega_0/2N$ we can create a TLS of the form $\frac{1}{2}\left( \ket{E1} + e^{i\theta}\ket{E2} \right)$ - see \fref{fig:TOF}(e-f).